 Most Austinites have already been practicing shelter-in-place standards by staying home and limiting their time within the public by maintaining social distancing guidelines, but some may still be confused on the actual rules of the order.
 Questions about what businesses may stay open and activities people are allowed to do, may be in question.

-To help us all maintain a safe and healthy surrounding, here’s a guide on everything you can and can’t do during Austin’s shelter-in-place.
+To help us all maintain a safe and healthy surrounding, here’s a list of everything you can and can’t do during Austin’s shelter-in-place.

 SIX THINGS YOU’RE ALLOWED TO DO: